front-end-intermediate/session-11/readme.md

 ## Adding Elements to the DOM

-Loop over the items and throw them into the DOM.
+We will loop over the items and throw them into the DOM.

-First we will run `forEach()` agains two new ƒunctions:
+First we will run `forEach()` against the two new ƒunctions:

 ```js
 store.subscribe(() => {